emberjs/rfcs/text/0000-native-class-constructor-update.md

 This change _would_ be a breaking change to the behavior of native classes today, and a change from the previous class RFC.
 This will impact early adopters and should be made with that in mind.
+It would _not_ be a change that breaks the behavior of the community solutions to class fields mentioned above, and all other changes would be relatively easy to create a safe codemod for (essentially converting `constructor` -> `init` in affected classes), so the impact _should_ be minimal.

-However, because native classes never officially shipped as part of Ember's public API (an announcement was not made, docs have not been written, etc), this RFC proposes that the change would _not_ be considered a breaking change _for the purposes of semver_.
+Because native classes never officially shipped as part of Ember's public API (an announcement was not made, docs have not been written, etc), this RFC proposes that the change would _not_ be considered a breaking change _for the purposes of semver_.
 This would allow us to ship the change during the Ember v3 release cycle, and prevent more code from being built on top of the previous behavior.

 ## Detailed design